2 Job Architecture Framework Examples to Try in 2025

 Collaborate with HR, managers, and employees to validate the framework.
 Their input will help refine the architecture and ensure buy-in during implementation.

 A job architecture must evolve with organizational needs and market changes.
-Regularly review and update the framework to keep it relevant and effective.
+To keep it relevant and effective, the framework should be regularly reviewed and updated.

 How to Create a Modern Job Architecture